-Prince Charles’ Aides Are Hiding Obama Photos Before Trump’s Arrival
+Prince Charles’ Aides Are Reportedly Hiding Obama Photos Before Trump’s Arrival

-In advance of Donald Trump’s visit to see Queen Elizabeth II and the rest of the royal family in England, aides for Prince Charles are making sure there are no photos out on display at Clarence House that might set the current American president off.
+In advance of Donald Trump’s visit to see Queen Elizabeth II and the rest of the royal family in England, aides for Prince Charles are reportedly making sure there are no photos out on display at Clarence House that might set the current American president off.

-Express says that a team of aides for the Prince of Wales is paying particular attention to the framed photos of the prince and former President Barack Obama that are on display throughout his residence.
+According to Express, a team of aides for the Prince of Wales is paying particular attention to the framed photos of the prince and former President Barack Obama that are on display throughout his residence.
 The prince’s aides are reportedly trying to avoid any outbursts from Trump would they fear wouldn’t be pleased to see a photo of the two men smiling and laughing together in the Oval Office.

-Trump, who once boasted that he could have had sex with Princess Diana will arrive on June 3 with his wife, Melania, and all of his adult children.
+Trump, who once boasted that he could have had sex with Princess Diana, will arrive on June 3 with his wife, Melania, and all of his adult children.

-One aid explained that Prince Charles is still very fond of Barack Obama, and keeps the photo in a sterling silver frame in a place of prominence among photos of his children and his parents.
+One aide explained that Prince Charles is still very fond of Barack Obama and keeps the photo in a sterling silver frame in a place of prominence among photos of his children and his parents.

 “The fact that it is in such a prominent position surrounded by treasured family photographs shows just how much the Prince values it.”